Neuro-Oncology

 Historical note and the evolution of the radiologically isolated syndrome concept and its terminology.

-The suggested explanations of the pathological changes consistent with multiple sclerosis in individuals who never had clinical signs and symptoms of the disease in their lifetime were either that the periventricular location of these lesions were in “silent” areas or low severity of inflammation (14; 31; 25).
+The suggested explanations of the pathological changes consistent with multiple sclerosis in individuals who never had clinical signs and symptoms of the disease in their lifetime were either that the periventricular location of these lesions was in “silent” areas or low severity of inflammation (16; 37; 29).
 These leave us with the questions of whether number, size, severity, and location matter on the clinical expression of the disease and whether asymptomatic/subclinical multiple sclerosis is a very mild form of the disease or is a self-limited process.
 It is well known that symptomatic lesions in people with multiple sclerosis detected on MRI at onset and in the initial years of the disease are only a minority of the total lesions present in their central nervous system.
-Currently, it is known that clinical symptoms and signs of the disease are either due to the inflammatory lesions affecting anatomically critical sites causing significant damage to the axons and myelin and/or accumulating damage reaching a certain threshold of axonal and myelin damage.
+Currently, it is known that clinical symptoms and signs of the disease are either due to the inflammatory lesions affecting anatomically critical sites, causing significant damage to the axons and myelin, or to accumulating damage reaching a certain threshold of axonal and myelin damage.
 The symptomatic lesions are likely to represent the prominence of the neuroinflammatory component of the disease.
 On the other hand, the clinical expression of ongoing neurodegeneration seen in multiple sclerosis is more closely correlated with disability progression, secondary to damage caused by an accumulation of lesions, ongoing subclinical neuroinflammation, and probably a primary neurodegeneration.
 These asymptomatic individuals with multiple sclerosis-like pathology on imaging (MRI and more recently PET) provide a unique opportunity to understand the pathogenesis underlying the clinical expression in multiple sclerosis.

-Incidental findings suggestive of multiple sclerosis on MRI and epidemiology of the lesions.
-The use of MRI in various neurologic or other problems unrelated to multiple sclerosis reveals unsuspected brain lesions compatible with multiple sclerosis.
-The rate of detection of silent MRI lesions suggestive of inflammatory/demyelinating disease in people without any clinical evidence of multiple sclerosis was between in 0.06% and 0.15% in systematic reviews and metaanalyses of observational studies (17; 65) and in a hospital-based study in 15- to 40-year-old subjects from Sweden (27).
-Interestingly, in an earlier hospital based-study from Pakistan, where multiple sclerosis prevalence is known to be low, this rate was at an unexpectedly high rate of 0.7%, but the study population was limited to the younger age group, less than 40 years (96).
-Asymptomatic family members of multiple sclerosis patients also have both MRI and CSF changes suggestive of multiple sclerosis (55; 90; 75).
-In another field study, up to 4% of asymptomatic relatives of sporadic multiple sclerosis patients have lesions consistent with multiple sclerosis on their MRI; this rate increases to 10% in families with multiple affected members (19) and the rate of detection of silent MRI lesions in the non-multiple sclerosis discordant monozygotic twins further increases up to 20% (95; 75; 88).
-There were also 2 earlier case reports in which 2 individuals who had an MRI study for reasons unrelated to multiple sclerosis were found to have incidental lesions consistent with multiple sclerosis.
-In the first a 39-year-old man had an MRI study as a normal control in a Parkinson disease study and remained free of any clinical symptoms or signs of multiple sclerosis despite continuing MRI activity for the next 9 years and then developed primary progressive disease (62).
-In the other case a French woman who had an MRI study because of headaches was found to have lesions suggestive of multiple sclerosis and then 3 years later developed relapsing-remitting disease (18).
-These 2 cases were among the first case reports suggesting that multiple sclerosis could be detected by MRI at a subclinical stage.
+Asymptomatic family members of multiple sclerosis patients also have both MRI and CSF changes suggestive of multiple sclerosis (69; 110; 95).
+In another field study, up to 4% of asymptomatic relatives of sporadic multiple sclerosis patients have lesions consistent with multiple sclerosis on their MRI; this rate increases to 10% in families with multiple affected members (24) and the rate of detection of silent MRI lesions in the non-multiple sclerosis discordant monozygotic twins further increases up to 20% (115; 95; 108).
+There were also two earlier case reports in which two individuals who had an MRI study for reasons unrelated to multiple sclerosis were found to have incidental lesions consistent with multiple sclerosis.
+In the first a 39-year-old man had an MRI study as a normal control in a Parkinson disease study and remained free of any clinical symptoms or signs of multiple sclerosis despite continuing MRI activity for the next 9 years and then developed primary progressive disease (77).
+In the other case a French woman who had an MRI study because of headaches was found to have lesions suggestive of multiple sclerosis and then 3 years later developed relapsing-remitting disease (23).
+These two cases were among the first case reports suggesting that multiple sclerosis could be detected by MRI at a subclinical stage.

 (1) Initial MRI demonstrating anomalies suggestive of demyelinating disease | ||